whisthq/STUN-server/README.md

 ## Publishing & Updating

-Currently, we do not have an automated way to replace the STUN server in Lightsail other than manually take it down; this is left as a TODO.
+Currently, we do not have an automated way to replace the STUN server in Lightsail other than manually take it down and git pull/make the new version.
 Once you have updated the production code, you should run `./update.sh` to notify the Fractal team via Slack.